-Code or began the monumental translation.
+¶16 Unfortunately, neither Blume nor his records identify an exact date on which he either received his first copy of Krueger's authoritative edition of Justinian's Code or began the monumental translation.
 There are no invoices from Stechert for volume two of the editio stereotypa CJC that he had requested in July 1919.
 However, it seems that he probably got a copy of this Krueger edition of the Code sometime in late 1919 or early 1920.
 In a letter written in December 1922 to Dean Wigmore of the Northwestern University Law School, Blume indicated that he started to translate the Justinian Code "some two or more years ago."
-40 This is verified by a February 1924 letter to Yale Law School Dean Thomas Swan in which Blume noted that he had finished a rough draft of his Code translation that he had been working on in his "leisure time" for some four years.
-41 More specifically, he noted in the 1943 history of his translation that he had tried without success to get a copy of Krueger's edition of the Code while continuing his background reading; he went on to say that it was not until "after the first World War" that he got his modern edition of Krueger.42 In addition, Blume wrote to Stechert again in May 1920 to tell them he had found, contrary to previous information the bookseller had given him, that there was in fact a German translation of the Code published in the 1830s.
-43 He requested a secondhand copy of this work from them, and one is in his collection, but there is no proof he received it in 1920 as a result of this request.44
+This is verified by a February 1924 letter to Yale Law School Dean Thomas Swan in which Blume noted that he had finished a rough draft of his Code translation that he had been working on in his "leisure time" for some four years.
+More specifically, he noted in the 1943 history of his translation that he had tried without success to get a copy of Krueger's edition of the Code while continuing his background reading; he went on to say that it was not until "after the first World War" that he got his modern edition of Krueger.
+In addition, Blume wrote to Stechert again in May 1920 to tell them he had found, contrary to previous information the bookseller had given him, that there was in

-¶17 Another sign that Blume had begun the translation around 1920 is that correspondence from that era between Blume and publishers or book dealers tends to focus on writings about Roman history, culture, and law, such as Sohm's Institutes45 and Muirhead's Historical Introduction to the Private Roman Law.46

-- 40. Letter from Fred Blume to John H. Wigmore, Dean, Northwestern University Law School (Dec.
+^{40.} Letter from Fred Blume to John H. Wigmore, Dean, Northwestern University Law School (Dec.
 11, 1922) (available in Blume Collection, H69-10, supra note 32).
 Wigmore responded with great enthusiasm, writing: "What you say about the translation of Justinian's Code is the most fascinating piece of news that I have received for a long time.
 The Anglo-American world has been waiting for an English translation of the Code and of the Digest."
 Letter from John H. Wigmore, Dean, Northwestern University Law School (Dec.
-12, 1922) (available in Blume Collection, H69-10, supra note 32). - 41.
-Letter from Fred Blume to Thomas Swann, Dean, Yale Law School (Feb.18, 1924) (available in Blume Collection, H69-10, supra note 32). - 42.
-"I found an edition of 1571, but the print of that is too fine and I did not undertake to translate from that.
+12, 1922) (available in Blume Collection, H69-10, supra note 32).

+^{41.} Letter from Fred Blume to Thomas Swann, Dean, Yale Law School (Feb.18, 1924) (available in Blume Collection, H69-10, supra note 32).

+^{42. &}quot;I found an edition of 1571, but the print of that is too fine and I did not undertake to translate from that.
 I did not get the modern edition of Krueger until after the first World War."
 History of the Translation and its Background, supra note 32, at 7; see also Golden, supra note 20, at 227.
-The 1571 edition he refers to probably is Antonius Contius, Codicis DN.
-Iustiniani . . .
-Repetitae Praelectionis Lib.
+The 1571 edition he refers to probably is ANTONIUS CONTIUS, CODICIS DN.
+IUSTINIANI . . .
+REPETITAE PRAELECTIONIS LIB.
 XII . . .
 (London, 1571).
-This volume was not in Blume's collection when it was turned over to the University of Wyoming. - 43.
-Letter from Fred Blume to G. E. Stechert & Co.
-(May 8, 1920) (on file with the author). - 44.
-The work in question is the seven-volume Otto, Schilling & Stintenis, supra note 19.
-It is clear that Blume had this translation by 1924, because in that year he wrote: "I am also fortunate in having a German translation of the work, which Monro says is the best translation of the Justinian works extant, and which, with its notes, has been a great help in securing accuracy."
-Letter from Fred Blume to Thomas Swann, Dean, Yale Law School (May 26, 1924) (available in Blume Collection, H69-10, supra note 32). - 45.
-RUDOLOPH SOHM, THE INSTITUTES (James Crawford Ledlie trans., 1901). - 46.
-James Muirhead, Historical Introduction to the Private Roman Law (Henry Goudy ed., 2d ed., London, Adam and Charles Black 1899).
+This volume was not in Blume's collection when it was turned over to the University of Wyoming.

+fact a German translation of the Code published in the 1830s.
+43 He requested a secondhand copy of this work from them, and one is in his collection, but there is no proof he received it in 1920 as a result of this request.
+44